 Robert Prichard is the non-executive chairman of Torys.
 As chairman, Rob provides advice to clients, contributes to the leadership of the firm and represents Torys in the communities we serve.
 He focuses on corporate governance in the private and public sectors and solving complex problems, particularly those involving regulatory issues and public policy.
 He regularly advises boards of directors and senior executives including on major transactions.

-Prior to joining Torys in 2010, Rob had careers as a law professor, academic leader and business leader.
+Prior to joining Torys as Chair in 2010, Rob had careers as a law professor, academic leader and business leader.